Memory

 - Search — hybrid search UI.
 Results show relevance scores.

-Every entry has an ID you can reference in memory.forget or memory.traverse.
+Every entry has an ID you can reference in memory.forget or memory.graph.

 CLI